secretstartups/handbook/customer-success/professional-services-engineering/working-with/index.html.md

 ### Scheduling Professional Services

 Currently, customer projects are scheduled in order as the opportunity is Closed-Won.
 Please discuss any concern about scheduling the project during the Discovery phase of the scoping process.
+As part of the Discovery phase, please update the Project Scheduling Intake issue.
+The Project Coordinator will use this information to review staffing.
 If there are lead time or availability questions, please ask the Enagagement Manager or Project Coordinator by tagging the group @ps-scheduling in the [professional services slack channel](#slack).
 Please do not commit any project start dates prior to the SOW/contracts being signed without confirming with the PS Project Coordinator.

 Once the opportunity is updated to Close/ Won, here are the next steps:

 - The PS Project Coordinator will review the SOW and Order Form and work to set up the project in Mavenlink.
-- The PS Project Coordinator will reach out the account team to confirm customer contacts.
+- The PS Project Coordinator will reach out the account team for the customer contacts if the information has not been provided in the Project Scheduling Intake issue.
 - The PS Project Coordinator will send a Welcome to PS email within 72 business hours of the opportunity booking to the customer and copy the account team and Professional Services leaders.